Holiday World - Entrance

 I was wrong.

-As a family who has recently been to Disney World and who also has season passes to Six Flags St. Louis, we were admittedly unsure what we would think of Holiday World.
+As a family who has recently been to Disney World and who also has season passes to Six Flags St. Louis, we were admittedly unsure coming into things what we would think of Holiday World.
 It exceeded our expectations.
 The atmosphere is very good, the rides are smooth and well-constructed, and the freebies are more fun than they should be.
 It’s nice to need a little jolt of caffeine in the afternoon and grab a small cup of Pepsi or unsweetened tea to help me power through.

 It wasn’t the cheapest trip, not with three days in a cabin and two days in the park, but everyone in our party agreed it was well worth it.
-I suspect we come back again someday.
+I suspect we will come back again someday.

 Related Posts